Ethanlloyd21/Portfolio-React/README.md

 > **About.js** - this is the code for the About section.

 > **Contact.js** - this is the code for the Contact section.
 - I used formik and yup for the contact form to work.
+Any messages that is created within my website will be forwared on my personal email.
 You can find information on how to use formik and yup here: https://blog.bitsrc.io/handling-react-forms-and-validation-with-formik-and-yup-dc789fd9e485

 - I also used a thrid party service called **formcarry.com**.
 It is a form processing service which allowed me to handle forms on my page without the back-end code.
 Visit their website for information: https://formcarry.com/